nrdvana/userp/doc/protocol.md

 The Userp type system is built on these fundamental types:

   * Integer - the infinite set of integers, also allowing "named values" (i.e. Enum)
-  * Symbol  - an infinite subset of Unicode strings
+  * Symbol  - a "friendly" subset of Unicode strings
-  * Choice  - a type composed of other types, subsets of types, or constant values
+  * Choice  - a type composed of other types, subsets of types, or enumerated values
-  * Array   - A sequence of elements identified by position in one or more dimensions
+  * Array   - a sequence of elements identified by position in one or more dimensions
-  * Record  - A sequence of elements identified by name
+  * Record  - a sequence of elements identified by name

 During encoding/decoding, the API allows you to "begin" and "end" the elements of an array or record, and to write/read each element as Integer or Symbol.
 You may also select a sub-type